-- Permanent repairs made after the date of the Damage Assessment. - Personal property (e.g., furniture, vehicles, food, clothing, etc.). - Repairs made to non-residential structures that are not attached to the damaged property (e.g., pools, sheds, detached garages, carports, etc.). - Playground equipment, satellite dishes and security systems.
+- Permanent repairs made after the date of the Damage Repair Verification. - Personal property (e.g., furniture, vehicles, food, clothing, etc.). - Repairs made to non-residential structures that are not attached to the damaged property (e.g., pools, sheds, detached garages, carports, etc.). - Playground equipment, satellite dishes and security systems.

-The Rental Repair Program will not reimburse applicants who repair their property after a damage assessment has been conducted and a Damage Repair Verification has been completed.
+The Rental Repair Reimbursement Program will not reimburse applicants who repair their property after a Damage Repair Verification has been conducted and a Damage Repair Verification has been completed.
 In these cases, the applicant may still be eligible for rehabilitation assistance, however, the repairs completed by the applicant may reduce the Duplication of Benefits (DOB) amount that the applicant is expected to contribute (see Section 4.0, Duplication of Benefits).